Presenting your 2022 DRMA Board of Trustees

 The Association is led by a strong group of individuals who care about manufacturing and who care about DRMA.
-Your 2021 Board of Trustees and officers are:
+Due to the challenges of the past couple years adjusting to COVID, the officer positions (chairman, past chairman, first vice, second vice) have remained the same from 2021 for continuity purposes.
+Your 2022 Board of Trustees and officers are:

 John Bertsch, Detailed Machining, Sidney, Chairman

-Dave Burrows, Dayton Developmental Coalition, Dayton (Appointed trustee)
+Dave Burrows, Dayton Development Coalition, Dayton (Appointed trustee)

 Joe Osterday, Production Control Units, Dayton